sarahjburton/MCB185-2022/GUMPY.md

 The `wc` program counts the characters, words, and lines in text files.
 You could counts the words in this document, for example.

-	wc gumpy.md
+	wc GUMPY.md

 One of the most useful programs is `grep`.
 This prints out lines that match specific strings or patterns.
 For example, if you wanted to print out all the lines with the word Unix you would do the following:

-	grep Unix gumpy.md
+	grep Unix GUMPY.md

 To count how many lines that was, you could either use the `-c` flag to `grep` or **pipe** the output to `wc`.

-	grep -c Unix gumpy.md
+	grep -c Unix GUMPY.md
-	grep Unix gumpy.md | wc
+	grep Unix GUMPY.md | wc

 When working with tabular data, you will find that `sort` is very useful, as it let's you sort the lines on different columns.

-When monitoring the progress of programs that take a long time to run, you will find `time` useful for timing how long a program runs and `top` for monitoring how much RAM or other resources a program is taking.
+When monitoring the progress of programs that take a long time to run, you will find `time` useful for timing how long a program runs and `top` or `htop` for monitoring how much RAM or other resources a program is taking.

 To see how much free space you have on your file system, use the `df` (disk free) command with the `-h` option to make it more human-readable (try it both